Xsbd/xmonad-ubuntu-conf/README.md

 The `xmobarrc` file is used to configure the ovreall appearance of the status bar, as well as provide part of its content.
 You should consider editing it if you want to make any of the following kinds of changes:
 * you want to change the font or default colors used for the bar
-* you want to change the width or position of the bar (expect to also make changes to stalonetray in the `start-xmonad` file as well in this case
+* you want to change the width or position of the bar (expect to also make changes to trayer in the `start-xmonad` file as well in this case
 * you want to change the contents or formatting of the system information and/or date which is displayed near the right side of the status bar

 You can see whether the changes you have made to `xmobarrc` have been effective by recompiling xmonad using `mod-q`.
 This typically happens very quickly.
 If you try this and your status bar disappears, it means you made a syntax error in your configuration file.
 Undo the change and hit `mod-q` again to confirm things are working again.